Proxy Denoising for Source-Free Domain Adaptation: Introduction

 \section{Introduction}

-Conventional Unsupervised Domain Adaptation (UDA)~\cite{li2021divergence} uses well-annotated source data and unannotated target data to achieve cross-domain transfer.
-This data requirement however raises the increasing concerns around information safety and privacy.
-There is thus a strong call for eliminating the provision of source domain training data, leading to a more practical but challenging transfer learning setting -- Source-Free Domain Adaptation (SFDA)~\cite{2020MA,xia2021adaptive,roy2022uncertainty}.
+Unsupervised Domain Adaptation (UDA) uses well-annotated source data and unannotated target data concurrently to achieve cross-domain transfer.
+However, this data access requirement raises increasing concerns about safety and privacy.
+Thus, there is a call for restricted access to source domain training data, leading to a more practical but challenging transfer learning setting, Source-Free Domain Adaptation (SFDA)~\citep{2020MA,xia2021adaptive,roy2022uncertainty}.

-At the absence of source samples, applying traditional cross-domain distribution matching approaches is no longer feasible~\cite{ganin2015unsupervised,kang2019contrastive}.
-Instead, self-supervised learning comes as the domain adaptation approach by aiming to generate/mine auxiliary information to regulate unsupervised adaptation.
-There are typically two main routes. {\em The first} makes SFDA as a special case of UDA by explicitly creating a pseudo-source domain, making previous UDA methods such as adversarial learning~\cite{xia2021adaptive,kurmi2021domain} or minimizing domain shift minimization \cite{ding2022source,tian2021vdm,kundu2022balancing} applicable.
-The second further refines extra supervision from the source modal~\cite{lao2021hypothesis,wang2022exploring,huang2021model} or target data~\cite{yang2022attracting,tang2022sclm,yang2021nrc}, considering the constructed pseudo source domain may be noisy.
-All of these self-supervised learning-based methods perform a free alignment without external guidance from the target feature space to the unknown domain invariant feature space.
-In summary, all these methods aim to leverage the target domain data for effective adaptation in varying ways.
+In the absence from the source domain, cross-domain distribution matching approaches are no longer applicable~\citep{ganin2015unsupervised,kang2019contrastive}.
+Self-supervised learning then comes into play by generating and mining auxiliary information to enable unsupervised adaptation in two main routes. {\em The first} makes SFDA as a special case of UDA by explicitly creating a pseudo source domain, enabling UDA methods such as adversarial learning~\citep{xia2021adaptive,kurmi2021domain} or minimizing domain shift \citep{tian2022vdm,kundu2022balancing}. {\em The second} further refines generated supervision from the source model~\citep{lao2021hypothesis,wang2022exploring,huang2021model} or target data~\citep{yang2022attracting,tang2022sclm}, as the constructed pseudo source domain may be noisy.
+These methods all perform alignment without any guidance from the target feature space to the unknown domain-invariant feature space.